fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 hidden may have it's renderer destroyed and if it is shown again the new renderer must be able to reflect the same widget state.

+### Example Widget

+The following covers in detail the creation of a simple Widget and it's Renderer.

 #### Create a Widget

 So the widget requires the`widget.BaseWidget`.
 For example: